open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Map to `environment.abatementCost`.
-If supporting documentation is available, [add a project document](../common.md#add-a-project-document) and set `.documentType` to 'abatementCostMethodology'.
+Project level: Map to `environment.abatementCost`.
+If a document that describes the methodology used to calculate the cost is available, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'abatementCostMethodology'.
 ```json
 {
   "environment": {